estopinj/dam/contents/criteria/packages/index.md

 # Packages

-This last category reflects on practical implmentation aspects: in what language the suggest methods and variants should be available and how complicated is their usage.
+This category reflects on practical implementation aspects: in what language the suggested methods and variants should be available and how complicated is their usage.
 {: .fs-6 .fw-300 }